argentsea/docfx/tutorials/mapping.md

 There is a mapping attribute defined for most SQL Server data types.
 The principals exceptions are the CLR types and complex types, like hierarchyid, geometry, geography, variant, and xml.
 The property type must correspond

 ***

-## Mapping Targets

-The ArgentSea Mapper maps to:

-* Query input parameters
-* Query output parameters
-* Data reader columns
-* Table-value parameters (SQL Server only)

-The mapper does not generate dynamic SQL statements.
-The Mapper may be useful in situations where dynamic SQL is used, but philosophically this is not encouraged.
-Stored procedures are generally more secure, more performant, and offer a less tightly-coupled architecture.

-### Mapping to Input Parameters

-### Mapping to Output Parameters

-### The DataReader

-## The Implicit use of the Mapper

-## Required Attributes

-## Performance

-The ArgentSea Mapper is written to be as high-performance as optimized hand-coded data access code.
-However, there is a hitch.

-Property attributes can only be retrieved using *reflection*, which is relatively slow .NET code.
-To avoid this type of performance penalty on every data access, ArgentSea uses reflection only the first time the mapping is performed; using that metadata it then creates and compiles an “Expression Tree”to build an optimized, compiled mapping.
-The compiled code is cached in memory and reused for all subsequent calls.

-> [!INFORMATION]
-> The Mapper will be relatively slow (and CPU intensive) the *first time* each model class is mapped to parameters or data.
-The initial compilation usually takes about a second or less.
-Subsequent calls will execute the data to property mapping at native machine-code speeds.
-When the application is restarted, the memory is cleared and the compilation overhead occurs again.

-## Instrumentation

-The Mapper also use